kangojs/kangojs/packages/common-middleware/README.md

 useNotFoundMiddleware(app);
 ```

-This will return a response with a `404` status code and the following body data:
+When a request doesn't have any matching routes, a `404` response is returned with the following body data:

 ```json
 {